Play Wooden Play Activities Social Distancing Policy for COVID-19

 · Ensuring good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach.

-· cleaning frequently touched surfaces, often using standard products, such as detergents and bleach
+· Cleaning frequently touched surfaces, often using antibacterial products

 · Minimising contact and mixing by altering, as much as possible, the environment (such as play area layout) and reduce numerous children and young people playing.

 Keeping space between yourself and other people outside of your home.

-Keep a two-meter distance from other people, stay out of the crowded place and avoid mass gathering.
+Keeping a two-meter distance from other people, staying out of the crowded places and avoiding mass gatherings.

-The staff and volunteer to support children and young people complying with social distancing, keep their hands clean at all times with sanitizer and clean the wooden games with adequate products at all use.
+The staff and volunteers supporting children and young people comply with social distancing, keep their hands clean at all times with sanitizer and clean the wooden games with adequate products.

 When assessing the risk Play wooden staff and volunteers must adopt the hierarchy of control:

 1. Identify the risk by keeping vigilant of triggers.